CTFEDs/Help-The-UX-Designer-isnt-coming-in-today-Workshop/workshop-outline.md

 ## 3. Concrete Practice 10m

 * Have one poster for each screen (will have multiple problems).
 Write ideas for solutions.
-* Keep high-level principles up on projector.
+* Have high-level principles up on a poster.

 ## 4. Concepts 10m

 * Jen and Steve talk through posters.
 * Jen short presentation on prioritisation.
+Short discussion instead?
-* Steve do short presentation of intro to activity.
+* Steve do short intro to activity.

 ## 5. Concrete Practice 30m